dreyacosta/mongoose-store/README.md

 ## Usage

 ### Options
   - `url`: The URL connection format `mongodb://user:pass@host:port/database/collection`.
+Only need it if there is no connection yet.
   - `ttl` (seconds): How long the session persist on the database.

 ### Example